PDI

 Include a copy of the Tagged sRGB.jpg image in the print order to check if they are printing sRGB correctly.
 If it does not come back printed proper, then I know the printer has a problem.
 If it is printed proper — but my Photoshop monitor looks off — then I know I have a bad monitor profile to troubleshoot.

-My small local neighborhood photo printer consistantly delivers excellent printed color from my sRGB images — so should Costco, Walmart, Walgreens, Target, Snapfish, SmugMug, Shutterfly, Mpix, AdoramaPix, and any of the best online photo services (if their calibration is good).
+My small local neighborhood photo printer consistantly delivers excellent printed color from my sRGB images — so should Costco, Walmart, Walgreens, Target, Snapfish, SmugMug, Shutterfly, Mpix, AdoramaPix, and any of the best online photo services (if their workflow is good).

 Just be sure to Convert your images to sRGB (if they are not already in sRGB) — and if you want YOUR color — instruct your printer to "turn off all auto color settings in their software, and just print the photos as is with no adjustments."